How it works

 - "Simple interest example"

-- "How to calculate simple interest"
+- "How to calculate simple interest calculator"

 Where the number stops being useful